MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-processfields.md

 ---
-title: processfields
+title: "processfields"
-description: The processfields extension displays the names and offsets of the fields within the executive process (EPROCESS) block.
+description: "The processfields extension displays the names and offsets of the fields within the executive process (EPROCESS) block."
 keywords: ["processfields Windows Debugging"] ms.date: 05/23/2017
 topic_type: